rajatrakesh/cdsw_install/README.md

 ## CDSW Installation On Cloud

-This project is derived from the fantastic work done by TobyFergusion (https://github.com/tobyHFerguson).
+This project is derived from the fantastic and simply awesome work done by TobyFergusion (https://github.com/tobyHFerguson).
 Toby wrote an extensive document on how to install CDSW early on.
 The document is quite technical and provides extensive coverage into how CDSW is to be installed.
-I aim to extend that and perhaps simply certain steps, highlight a few gotchas that I encountered in the process.
+I aim to extend that and perhaps simplify certain steps esp. for people who are new to CDSW, and also highlight a few gotchas that I encountered in the process.

 The aim of this following document is to simply the creation and deployment of the CDSW cluster (including kerberos) on Cloud Platforms (AWS, Azure and GCP) using Cloudera Director.